 (3) Boniface VIII (1294-1303)

 He was so immoral that he had a mother and daughter as lovers.
-It was during his reign that Italian poet, Dante visited Rome.
-He described the Vatican as “a sewer corruption” and assigned Boniface (and popes Nicholas III and Clement V) to “the lower parts of hell.”
-Boniface openly declared that “to lie carnally with women or with boys is no more a sin than rubbing one’s hands together.”
-(Catholic Encyclopedia, 2:670)
+It was during his reign that Italian poet, Dante, visited Rome.
+He described the Vatican as “a sewer of corruption” and assigned Boniface (and Popes Nicholas III and Clement V) to “the lower parts of hell.”
+Boniface openly declared that “to lie carnally with women or with boys is no more a sin than rubbing one’s hands together” (Catholic Encyclopedia, 2:670).

 (4) Pope John XXIII

 He opened the Council of Constance which eventually condemned him to prison.
 About 54 charges laid against him had to be reduced into 5.
 He “was accused by thirty-seven witnesses (mostly bishops and priests) of fornication, adultery, incest, sodomy, simony, theft, and murder!
 It was proved by a legion of witnesses that he had seduced and violated three hundred nuns.
-His own secretary, Niem said that had at Boulogne kept a harem, where not less than two hundred girls had been victims of his lubricity.”
-(Will Durant, Story of Civilization: The Reformation, p 10)
+His own secretary, Niem said that had at Boulogne kept a harem, where not less than two hundred girls had been victims of his lubricity” (Will Durant, Story of Civilization: The Reformation, Simon nd Schuster, 1952, p.
+10)